-The idea of actionable insights is something that has gone mainstream across different departments in any and every business due to the onset of digital transformation initiatives at large.
-Today, actionable insights are at the heart of many successful business decisions, and are used to help your company grow further than ever before.
-Actionable insights are key to any data analytics initiatives including decision-centric data analytics which are at the heart of digital transformation.
-Analytics centered around actionable insights is also termed actionable analytics.
-In this blog post, actionable insights are explained with examples along with few actionable analytics tools which are used when dealing with actionable insights.
+The idea of actionable insights is something that has gone mainstream across different departments in any and every business due to the onset of decision-centric analytics and digital transformation initiatives at large.
+Today, actionable insights are at the heart of many successful business decisions, and are used to help companies grow further than ever before.
+Actionable insights are key to any data analytics initiatives including decision-centric analytics which are at the heart of digital transformation.
+Analytics centered around actionable insights can also be termed as actionable analytics.
+In this blog post, we will understand the concepts of actionable insights with the help of examples along with few actionable analytics tools which are used when dealing with actionable insights.

 What are Actionable Insights?